marian42/marian42.github.io/content/article/orrery/index.md

 One of the main challenges during the design of the orrery, besides making it work at all, was to get the orrery to run smoothly.
 The final design has 70 gears and each additional gear adds a little bit of friction.
 Another source for resistance is the weight of the earth as it spins relatively fast and thus contributes a lot to the torque needed to run the orrery.
-I put a lot of effor into making the orrery run smooth.
+I put a lot of effort into making the orrery run smooth.
 But the mechanism can easily get stuck, for example if any moving part is assembled too tight or if the orrery gathers dust.
 During assembly, it is important to make sure that every moving part has a some slack.